ConstructionPlacements

 RCC is a construction material made up of small pieces of concrete, usually less than 6 inches square, embedded in a steel rebar mesh.
 The mesh acts as a reinforcing agent, which makes the concrete stronger and more resistant to damage.

-The full form of RCC is Reinforced Cement Concrete, a composite material made from concrete and steel reinforcement.
+The full form of RCC in civil engineering is Reinforced Cement Concrete.

 Advertisements